-I make my living as a writer-for-hire and public relations consultant in the video game industry.
-Since 2009, I have worked with various indie studios to develop and execute PR campaigns for more than 70 games, with a focus on adventure and story-heavy games for PC and mobile devices.
+I make my living as a writer, editor, and public relations consultant in the video game industry.
+Since 2009, I have worked with various indie studios to develop and execute PR campaigns for more than 100 games, with a focus on adventure and story-heavy games for PC, mobile devices, and consoles.
 See below for a partial list of past and present clients.

 A few useful links for indie developers:

 - People Keep Trying To Scam Their Way Into Free Video Games – Kotaku interviewed me about the dirty tricks scammers play to get game keys from indie developers

 - The Indie Dev’s Crash Course Guide to Mobile App PR

 - How To Make Sure No One Ever Downloads Your App

 - GDC 2016 In The Can – Ron Gilbert’s recap of the work that went into showing Thimbleweed Park to press at the Game Developer’s Conference

 - Low Cost PR Practices for Indie Mobile Game Developers

 JDRF is the world’s largest nonprofit funder of type 1 diabetes (T1D) research.
 Since 2019 I have been a core member of JDRF Game2Give, an initiative that pursues fundraising opportunities within the video game industry.
 In this role, I have helped to organize and execute livestream fundraisers, Humble Bundles, and in-game activations such as JDRF One World in Roblox and Omnipod Bay in Animal Crossing: New Horizons.
 As of 2023, JDRF Game2Give has raised over $3M for JDRF and type 1 diabetes research.